Depends On

 Addressed Gaps

-- Weinberg angle — Resolved by Weinberg Angle derivation (rigorous): The value is derived from the algebraic boundary condition, eliminating the need for experimental input of the weak mixing angle.
+Weinberg angle — Resolved by Weinberg Angle derivation (derived): The value is derived from the algebraic boundary condition, eliminating the need for experimental input of the weak mixing angle.